momentohq/standards-and-practices/docs/client-specifications/error-handling.md

 }
 ```

+**The appropriate `toString()` method in the language should be overridden so that if a user prints the exception, they
+are assured to see something meaningful.**

 Implementations may provide subtypes that map to individual error codes if idiomatic to the language.

 The `MomentoErrorCode` is an enum that be used to easily and concretely check error types in code.
 Its values should